Lcariota/SWE_Project/Kendal-Elison-Resume.md

 JavaFX and GitHub/GitHub Desktop

 ## Leadership/Activities
-**Women's Lacrosse Team**
+**Women's Lacrosse Team 2023 - Now**
 + Current member of the D1 women's lacrosse team here at Kennesaw participating at the highest level

-**Honors College**
+**Honors College 2022 - Now**
-+ Currently a member of the honors college participating in honors level courses while maintaining a strict GPA
++ Currently a member of the honors college participating in honors-level courses while maintaining a strict GPA

+**Women's Soccer Team 2022 - 2023**
++ Member of the D1 women's soccer team here at Kennesaw participating at the highest level****